Wisconsin Rapids Area

 South Wood County Historical Museum, 540 3rd Street South

-Originally the home of banker and papermaker, Isaac P Witter, the museum is situated on a hill overlooking the Wisconsin River.
+Originally the home of banker and papermaker, Isaac P Witter and his wife, Charlotte, the museum is situated on a hill overlooking the Wisconsin River.

-Formal-style gardens surround this 1907 historical building.
-Since 1996’s master landscaping plan, Wood County Master Gardeners have tended and maintained these gardens.
-The site enjoys full shade to full sun gardens, with large displays of hostas, iris, daylilies, and roses.
-Street improvements along Locust Street lead to major renovations to the dayliliy bed and privacy hedge.
-An original Witter family statute has been returned to the site and set into the gardens.
+A dozen garden beds surround this 1907 historical building, with changing vistas and mood depending on the interplay of sun and shade.
+Since 1996’s master landscaping plan, Wood County Master Gardeners have designed and maintained these gardens.
 This site is a good example of the layering effect of trees, large shrubs, small shrubs, herbaceous perennials, bulbs, and annuals.
 Educational signage related to gardening and plants help the visitors identify plants of interest.
-Local garden clubs maintain the large cast iron urn seasonal displays.

 South Wood County Historical Museum website.